 John Beyer to Julian Petley:

-reform, I believe, was that proposed by the late Earl of Halsbury in the House of Lords in 1980 in a debate he initiated about the Williams report, which examined the issue in the late 70s.
-Halsbury suggested drawing up a list of obscene sexual imagery,
+option for reform, I believe, was that proposed by the late Earl of Halsbury in the House of Lords in 1980 in a debate he initiated about the Williams report, which examined the issue in the late 70s.
+Halsbury suggested drawing up a list of

 Its director has already had death threats.
 Now station chiefs are bracing themselves for a backlash.
 Its digital channel More 4 will show A Jihad For Love tonight.